krishanshan/krishanshan.github.io/index.md

 The major subject is to share online-learning materials and record my learning English dairy in blog.

 Second, it is really fun to learn English that you will find out more interesting things you've never knew.
-Therefore, I want to share you my experience.Although there are many self-learning materials we can take, we have no time to understand whether the material is useful for ourselves.
+Therefore, I want to share my experience.Although there are many self-learning materials we can take easily, we have no time to understand whether the material is useful for ourselves.
 For solving this problem, I decide to write down the materials what to learn, where to get, how to use.

 ### What do I want to be...